james-mcilraith/dreamfest/README.md

   This will create and populate the database with the existing migrations and seeds, and start the server.
   </details>

-- [ ] Get familiar with the current state of the app and the existing codebase
+- [xxs] Get familiar with the current state of the app and the existing codebase

 ### What's included